The-Learning-And-Vision-Atelier-LAVA/Stereo-Image-SR/README.md

 * 2022-04-04: Paper decision notification;
 * 2022-04-08: Camera-ready;
 * 2022-06-20: Workshop day;

+## Group number policy
+Each group cannot have more than six group members (i.e., 1 to 6 group members is OK), and each paricipant can only join one group.
+Each group can only submit one algorithm for final ranking.

 ## Issues and Questions:
 The Stereo Image SR Challenge Forum: Please scan the code to join our WeChat group or raise issues to this repo: